 This type of implementation may not provide enough facilities to run local apps such as Photoshop, Adobe Premiere and Corel Draw, etc. We know Adobe too has gone to the cloud and is available in form of SaaS: Adobe Creative Cloud, but consider a person using Corel Draw that needs to be installed on the local computer before it can be used.
 A typical implementation of Windows as SaaS (Software as a Service) cannot provide that.
 That is where we need it as a platform.

 Windows as a Service – The PaaS Model

 PaaS or Platform as a Service sounds much better as an operating system is basically a platform where other programs and apps can run.
 We can use the same Windows in firmware concept or we can use any kind of operating system to get the computer to boot.
 Once the boot process is completed, the users can get into the Windows cloud and from there, run programs like Photoshop, Premiere, Corel Draw, etc. Though most of the companies are already going cloud to counter-piracy (that is one of the benefits too: people cannot steal a cloud-based copy of Windows), some are still providing the desktop/laptop/standalone versions.

 Now suppose you booted using Linux or the stripped-down Windows version (firmware version that we talked about above).
 You can then connect to Windows as a Platform for a nominal fee per month, still enjoy the latest versions without having to pay extra for them, and then you can also use desktop/standalone versions of different software by invoking them via Windows as a Platform Service.
 That sounds good but needs to be worked upon as to how to call a program from your computer to the cloud-based platform.
 It is possible with some thought and proper implementation of the platform.

 Windows As A Service: Conclusion

-Please share your thoughts on the implementation of Windows as a cloud-based service, rather than local installation.
+Please share your thoughts on the implementation of Windows as a cloud-based service, rather than a local installation.
 Would you like that?